marlon-rodrigues/SDC-Vehicle-Detection-And-Tracking-P5/README.md

 The goals / steps of this project are the following:

 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier
-* Apply a color transform and append binned color features, as well as histograms of color, to the HOG feature vector.
+* Optionally, apply a color transform and append binned color features, as well as histograms of color, to the HOG feature vector.
 * Implement a sliding-window technique and use a trained classifier to search for vehicles in images.
 * Run pipeline on a video stream and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.